frederic-perez/AmE-dictionary/data/dictionary.md

 __pardon__ _v_ _Pardon my ignorance._
 __pare__ _v_ :three::hammer: (pares, pared)
 __pareidolia__ _n_ The perception of a recognizable image or meaningful pattern where none exists or is intended, as the perception of a face in the surface features of the moon.
+__parenthesis__ _n_ In rhetoric, parenthesis is an interruption used for clarity.
+Example: The audience, or at least the paying members of the audience, enjoyed the show.
 __pariah__ _n_ :five::hammer:
 __parietal__ _adj_ _The parietal portion of the skull._
 __paring knife__ _n_